costasiella/costasiella_docs/source/sysadmin/setup_production_environment.rst

 Restart the Nginx service

-Creating an initial user and logging in
+Create an initial user and sign in
 ---------------------------------------

 Open a webbrowser (tab) and go to <your domain>/d/admin.